Lee Joon-hyuk (actor, born 1984): Career

 Lee made his entertainment debut in 2006 (January 20) by appearing in a music video by hip hop band Typhoon.
 He began acting in the 2007 television drama First Wives' Club, followed by a few supporting turns.
 Lee rise to popularity with his starring roles in Three Brothers (2009), I Am Legend (2010), City Hunter (2011), and Man from the Equator (2012).

 In 2011, Lee appeared in Carried by the Wind, a reality show that aired as part of Sunday Night in which several male celebrities go on a road trip in the United States to learn about music.
 He also expanded his Korean Wave fan base by starring in the Chinese television drama Half a Fairytale in 2012.

 Lee enlisted for his mandatory military service on June 19, 2012, and was discharged on March 18, 2014.
 He made his acting comeback in My Spring Days.

 In 2017, Lee gained recognition with his roles in crime thriller Stranger and fantasy epic Along With the Gods: The Two Worlds.
 In 2018, Lee played the lead role in the medical drama A Poem a Day and the second lead role in the sci-fi drama Are You Human?
 In 2019, Lee joined the cast of the critically acclaimed tvN drama Designated Survivor: 60 Days and of the OCN drama The Lies Within.
 He also played the role of baseball coach Choi Jin-tae alongside Lee Joo-young in the independent film Baseball Girl, which premiered at the 24th Busan International Film Festival on October 4, 2019.

-In 2020, Lee starred in the timetravel mystery thriller 365: Repeat the Year as a detective of a homicide team.
-That role brought him Best Acting Award at the 5th Asia Artist Awards, as well as Excellence Award (Actor in a Monday-Tuesday Miniseries) at the 39th MBC Drama Awards.
-Later that year he reprised his role of Seo Dong-jae in the second season of Stranger.